SimonWaldherr/wp-osf-shownotes/readme.md

 5. [Meta box for OSF/MD input with Preview](https://raw.github.com/SimonWaldherr/wp-osf-shownotes/on-wp.org/screenshot-5.png)

 ##Changelog

+###0.5.5

+* set search to shownotes + blogpost as default, but you can turn it off (opt-out in settings page)
+* proxy all Shownot.es-API Requests through your own server, so it is encrypted with your SSL connection
+* remove preview buttons (most browsers nowadays block all popups)

 ###0.5.4
 * search improved for multisite installations and installations with a custom db prefix (many thanks to @chemiker)